tyseer2335/forecast-ai/deliverables/D2/sub-team-14.1_readme.md

    npm install
    ```
 5. Set up Firebase:
    - Create a Firebase project and obtain your API keys.
-Here is a guide: [Firbase Setup](https://firebase.google.com/docs/web/setup)
+Here is a guide: [Firebase Setup](https://firebase.google.com/docs/web/setup)
    - Create a .env file in the frontend folder and add the following:
         ```
         REACT_APP_FIREBASE_API_KEY=your-firebase-api-key